Drew Jackson: Baltimore Orioles

 The Philadelphia Phillies selected Jackson in the Rule 5 Draft on December 13, 2018, and traded him that day to the Baltimore Orioles in exchange for international bonus slot money.
 During spring training in 2019, the Orioles tried out Jackson as an outfielder.
 Jackson made the Orioles' Opening Day roster.
 He batted 0-for-3 with a walk before being designated for assignment on April 5 following the signing of Dan Straily.

 Los Angeles Dodgers (second stint)

 Jackson was returned to the Dodgers on April 10, 2019.
-He spent the rest of the 2019 season with the Triple-A Oklahoma City Dodgers, hitting .209/.300/.319 with 6 home runs and 28 RBIs.
+He spent the rest of the 2019 season with the Triple-A Oklahoma City Dodgers, hitting .209/.300/.319 with six home runs and 28 RBI.
 With Oklahoma City he played 36 games at second base, 21 games at shortstop, 18 games in center field, 7 games at third base, and one game in right field.

 Jackson did not play in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.